Commonwealth of Nations membership criteria: Millbrook Programme

 The Millbrook Commonwealth Action Programme, issued on 12 November 1995 at the Millbrook Resort, near Queenstown, New Zealand, clarified the Commonwealth's position on the Harare Declaration.
 The document introduced compulsion upon its members, with strict guidelines to be followed in the event of breaching its rules.
 These included but were not limited to expulsion from the Commonwealth.
 Adjudication was left to the newly created Commonwealth Ministerial Action Group (CMAG).

 At the same CHOGM, the Programme was enforced for the first time, as Nigeria was suspended.
 On 19 December 1995, the CMAG found that the suspension was in line with the Programme, and also declared its intent on enforcing the Programme in other cases (particularly Sierra Leone and The Gambia).
 On 29 May 1999, the day after the inauguration of Nigeria's first democratically elected President since the end of military rule, Olusẹgun Ọbasanjọ, the country's suspension was lifted, on the advice of the CMAG.

 Edinburgh criteria

-In 1995, Mozambique, formerly a Portuguese colony, joined the Commonwealth, becoming the first member state to have never had a constitutional link with the United Kingdom or another Commonwealth member state.
+In 1995, Mozambique, formerly a Portuguese colony, joined the Commonwealth, becoming the first member state to have never had a constitutional link with the United Kingdom.
 Concerns that this would allow open-ended expansion of the Commonwealth and dilute its historic ties prompted the 1995 CHOGM to launch the Inter-Governmental Group on Criteria for Commonwealth Membership, to report at the 1997 CHOGM, to be held in Edinburgh, Scotland.
 The group decided that, in future, new member states would be limited to those with constitutional association with an existing Commonwealth member state.

 In addition to this new rule, the former rules were consolidated into a single document.
 They had been prepared for the High Level Appraisal Group set up at the 1989 CHOGM, but not publicly announced until 1997.
 These requirements, which remain the same today, are that members must: